kyrawilson/Image-Generation-Bias/README.md

 options:
   -m, --model           Name of T2I model
-  -i, --images-dir      Path to the folder of generated images -a, --masks-dir       Path to save skin tone masks -r, --results-dir     Path to save results
+  -i, --images-dir      Path to the folder of generated images -a, --masks-dir       Path to the folder of masks -r, --results-dir     Path to save results
 ```